ga4gh-beacon/B2RI_Documentation/docs/download-and-installation.md

 # Summary

-The Beacon v2 Reference Implementation is a software that must be installed **locally** in a Linux server/workstation. hello!
+The Beacon v2 Reference Implementation is a software that must be installed **locally** in a Linux server/workstation.

 The software consists of [several components](https://b2ri-documentation.readthedocs.io/en/latest/beacon-v2-reference-implementation) that are distributed in two different GitHub repositories, one for [data ingestion tools](https://github.com/EGA-archive/beacon2-ri-tools) and another for the [API](https://github.com/EGA-archive/beacon2-ri-api).
 The software also needs external dependencies to work.
 In this regard, we provide several alternatives for download and installation.